Arronk/My-Coding-Journey/LogR3.md

 confusion and within a matter of minutes the reasoning behind the calculation was given back to me.
 I then used the logic to solve the final one and I think I'm relatively happy with my understanding now.
 Worked tonight on PartB and after a bit of trial and error managed to finish Q1 of 5

+## Day 24: 23/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Managed to finish Part B question 2 tonight.
+All I had to do was implement one function which ran a simulation which took a variable number of viruses and then ran trials on a patient a variable number of times.
+It took the average of the results from all 300 steps of each trial and then plotted the virus growth rate using pylab.
+It took a bit of time to figure out how to best store all the results and then calcualate the mean of each step from every trial but I got there after a couple of hours.
+Got to spend more time using list comprehensions which was good.